MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-sccm.md

 For each device, you can set a configuration value to state whether samples can be collected from the device when a request is made through Microsoft Defender Security Center to submit a file for deep analysis.

-You can set a compliance rule for configuration item in System Center Configuration Manager to change the sample share setting on a device.
+This is typically done through Configuration Manager.
+You can set a compliance rule for configuration item in Configuration Manager to change the sample share setting on a device.

 This rule should be a *remediating* compliance rule configuration item that sets the value of a registry key on targeted devices to make sure they’re complaint.

 The configuration is set through the following registry key entry: